■ Safety of care:

 What did the College say?

-The College criticized the physician for failing to examine the patient’s breast, and noted that he was seeing too many patients per shift.
-The College required him to sign an agreement that limited the number of patients he would see during a shift, and that he attend a course on reviewing and maintaining documentation.
+The College criticized the physician for failing to examine the patient’s breast, and noted that they were seeing too many patients per shift.
+The College required them to sign an agreement that limited the number of patients they would see during a shift, and that they attend a course on reviewing and maintaining documentation.

 Risk mitigation strategies